I don’t have to say that photocopy businesses have become extremely necessary nowadays.

 The key operations in a photocopy bureau include;

-- Opening and closing: – The opening and closing hours need to be realistic. or instance, in an academic institution the business needs to open before the institution activities’ begin to allow early photocopying before programs begin.
+- Opening and closing: – The opening and closing hours need to be realistic.
+For instance, in an academic institution, the business needs to open before the institution activities begin to allow early photocopying before programs begin.

 - Maintenance of equipment: – Photocopy equipment is fairly expensive and needs to be handled with care to avoid losses and temporary shutdowns.

-- Printing and photocopying: – The operator ought to know what they are doing and follow the customers’ instructions to avoid doing the wrong thing and having to repeat.
-Repetition leads to wastage of resources and losses
+- Printing and photocopying: – The operator ought to know what they are doing and follow the customers’ instructions to avoid doing the wrong thing and having to repeat it.
+Repetition leads to wastage of resources and losses.

 - Accounting: – Practise good accounting to avoid losing money due to mismanagement.
 Spend only on what you need and account for every penny.

 Most copy and print businesses are run by one person; the owner.